DOI-USGS/snakemake-introduction/issues/issue_1.md

 ```

 The script should download a single zip file to `1_fetch/tmp/pgdl_predictions_04_N45.50-48.00_W92.00-93.00.zip`.
-If the file wasn't downloaded, let your instructor know and we'll get it sorted out!
+If the file wasn't downloaded, let your instructor know and we'll get it sorted out.

 If the file is there, great!
-Now, let's write a Snakemake rule to download that file and build the first step of our pipeline!
+Now, let's write a Snakemake rule to download that file and build the first step of our pipeline.

 ## Writing a rule